- What Is Liposuction?

 - Your response to pain and initial disability

 Most patients need an average of two to three days of downtime before they are able to return to work.
 You can expect some soreness and discomfort to linger for about two weeks following your procedure, which can be controlled by pain medication.
-Getting up and taking light walks about a day after surgery is an important way of encouraging your body to heal, and can also help prevent post-surgical complications (such as blood clots).
+Getting up and taking light walks after surgery is an important way of encouraging your body to heal, and can also help prevent post-surgical complications (such as blood clots).

 What Are the Risks of Liposuction?